LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 You will see that the response is no longer sorted by date.
 The buckets are now sorted to return the highest daily revenue first!

 ![image](https://user-images.githubusercontent.com/60980933/116132063-5794cf80-a68a-11eb-9e85-f129054cacb2.png)

+### Q and A from the live workshop

+**1. Aggregated result is based on shard level correct?**

+Yes, you are correct!

+Aggregation is performed on every shard and the results from every shard are sent to the coordinator node.
+The coordinator node merges the shard results together into one final response which is sent to the user.

+**2. Does this include bookends?
+So are there duplicates at the 50.0 and 200?
+I was just wondering if it went for example 0-50 and 50.+ to 200.0 and then 200.+**

+What a great question!
+I assume you are referring to the range aggregation example where I set the ranges from 0-50, 50-200, and 200+.

+Let's take 0-50 range for example.
+This range has a lower limit(0) and a upper limit(50).
+When it comes to range in Elasticsearch, the lower limit is included but the upper limit is excluded.
+So the range 0-50 grabs everything from 0 upto but not including 50.

+**3. What about Time Weighted Average, is it possible?**

+At present, Elasticsearch does not have a feature that automatically calculates the time weighted average.
+However, you can always write a script that represents the formula for calculating the time weighted average and include it in the aggregation.
+Here is a documentation on [how to write scripts](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-scripting-using.html)!